 Return Relative to Current Share Price

-For other companies in the Technology that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as AMZN, try GENH, WIX, PERI, ELTK, and MTCH.
+For other companies in the Technology that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as AMZN, try NTCT, CMTL, GVP, JCOM, and GENH.